echogarden-project/echogarden/docs/CLI.md

 ## File overwriting

 By default, the CLI doesn't overwrite existing files.
-If an output file `out.mp3` already exists, it will save it as `out (1).mp3`:
+If an output file `out.mp3` already exists, it will save it as `out_001.mp3`.

 To have existing files be overwritten, you can pass the `--overwrite` option.